5 Steps To Boost Process Efficiency: A Guide For Businesses Up To 100 Employees

 The first step is to get everyone on the table or on a call that is involved or affected by the business process.
 This is critical.

-Use a simple swim lane diagram to map.
+Use a simple swimlane diagram to map.
 We use Miro but any digital whiteboard or other graphic software will do.
 Each lane represents one of the people involved.
 Pro-tip: don’t write down people, but the roles they hold.

 An empty swimlane diagram

-his way, you detach it from names in case multiple people are holding the same role.
+This way, you detach it from names in case multiple people are holding the same role.

 Find out what triggers the process.
 When does the first person start in the process?